 Commissioner Edgar KERINDUN

-Commissioner Edgar KERINDUN (Sara Clan) was born and raised in Aurukun, is a traditional owner of the area, was elected to the position of Councillor in the Local Government elections conducted on 28 April 2012 and is currently employed by Queensland Health as an Engagement Officer.
-Aurukun Commissioner Kerindun was one of the original Community Police Officers in Aurukun and continues to promote justice and criminal rehabilitation.
-He and partner, Aurukun Commissioner Doris Poonkamelya, have for a number of years had in their care three children from their extended family.
+Commissioner Edgar KERINDUN OAM (Sara Clan) was born and raised in Aurukun and is a traditional owner of the area.
+Aurukun Commissioner Kerindun was re-elected to the position of Aurukun Shire Councillor in the Local Government elections conducted on 19 March 2016 and has been appointed Deputy Mayor.
+Commissioner Kerindun previously held the position of Engagement Officer at Queensland Health until his election as a Councillor for the Aurukun Shire Council in 2012.
+On 26 January 2015 Aurukun Commissioner Kerindun was awarded a Medal of the Order of Australia (OAM) in recognition of his services to the community.
+He was one of the original Community Police Officers in Aurukun and continues to promote justice and rehabilitation for ex-offenders.
+Together with his partner, Aurukun Commissioner Doris Poonkamelya, they have in their care three children from their extended family.
 Aurukun Commissioner Kerindun has a strong belief that if you show respect to everyone, everyone will have more respect for you.

 Commissioner Doris POONKAMELYA

-Commissioner Doris POONKAMELYA (Putch Clan) was born at the Kendall River Outstation and her family moved to Aurukun when she was a child.
-Aurukun Commissioner Poonkamelya retired as a senior health worker from Queensland Health where she worked for 29 years.
-She is a founding member of the Aurukun Community Justice Group and is deeply committed to education as the pathway to employment and a promising future for young people.
+Commissioner Doris POONKAMELYA OAM (Putch Clan) was born at the Kendall River Outstation and her family moved to Aurukun when she was a child.
+Aurukun Commissioner Poonkamelya retired as a senior health worker from Queensland Health in 2009 where she worked for 29 years.
+On 26 January 2015 Aurukun Commissioner Poonkamelya was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
+On 19 March 2016 Commissioner Poonkamelya was elected as a Councillor for the Aurukun Shire Council.
+She is a founding member of the Aurukun Community Justice Group and is also deeply committed to education as the pathway to employment and a promising future for young people.
+As a recognised Child Safety Carer, Aurukun Commissioner Poonkamelya believes in ensuring a safe environment for children to grow and mature.

 Commissioner Sarah WOLMBY

-Commissioner Sarah WOLMBY (Aplach Clan) was born and raised in Aurukun and has previously worked for 15 years as a senior health worker with Queensland Health.
-Aurukun Commissioner Wolmby is an avid supporter of children receiving a strong education to allow them to successfully graduate from senior and tertiary education and gain employment either in Aurukun to enrich the community, or outside of Aurukun in their chosen career.
+Commissioner Sarah WOLMBY OAM (Aplach Clan) was born and raised in Aurukun, only leaving her home community to attend boarding school to obtain a year 11 education.
+Aurukun Commissioner Wolmby previously worked for 15 years as a community health worker with Queensland Health and has worked in child care and teaching centres.
+On 26 January 2015 Aurukun Commissioner Wolmby was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
+She is an avid supporter of children receiving a strong education to allow them to successfully graduate from senior and tertiary education and gain employment either in Aurukun to enrich the community, or outside of Aurukun in their chosen career.

 Commissioner Ada Panawya WOOLLA